 - You have a study permit that says you can work off-campus

 - You have a Social Insurance Number (SIN)

 If you are planning on using the Faber Work platform to find work during your school year, then you can only work up to 20 hours maximum.

 If you are working through Faber during scheduled breaks in your school year (like winter and summer holidays), then you can work full-time.
 There is one exception which is that you can’t work during a break before the start of your very first semester of school.

 Ready to get started?

-The Faber Worker app connects you with construction projects where you can learn new skills, or develop any existing ones.
+The Faber Work app connects you with construction projects where you can learn new skills, or develop any existing ones.
 If you are looking for work in Canada, then the above sections can help you out.
 Are you ready to get started?
-Sign up to be a Faber Worker today, or contact the Faber Team in your Faber Worker app if you need help submitting your documents.
+Sign up for the Faber Work platform today, or contact the Faber Team in your Faber Work app if you need help submitting your documents.